- Start saving early in a 529 college savings account.

 Fidelity's survey revealed that 56% of families have a financial plan in place to help reach their college saving goals.
 Planning ahead is one of the keys to saving and investing successfully for a big goal—it takes a long time for your savings to build and for earnings to compound.

 Starting to save for college as early as possible can make a difference, because you'll have time to save more money and more time for your money to potentially grow.

-For example, 2 different families have a goal to save enough to cover at least half of the average cost of 4 years at a public university by the time their child turns 18.
+For example, 2 different families have a goal to save enough to cover at least half of the average cost of 4 years at a public university by the time their child graduates from college.
 According to Fidelity's college calculator:3

-- On the other hand, Family B starts saving when their child is born, giving them about 18 years to save.
-With the same return assumptions as Family A, Family B needs to save half as much per month— just $190—to reach the same savings goal.
+- On the other hand, Family B starts saving when their child is born, giving them about 22 years to save.
+With the same return assumptions as Family A, Family B needs to save half as much per month—just $190—to reach the same savings goal.